-Temporary floor pallet positions may restrict aisle movement too.
+Temporary floor pallet positions may also restrict aisle movement.
 Multiple moves increase costs and slow down processing.
 Many businesses need to improve warehouse space utilization or find a new facility earlier than expected.

 Beyond the initial step of addressing potential overstock, here are 15 ways you can improve your warehouse space utilization:

 Quantify your storage profile in terms of capacity and utilization.
 Thoroughly understand the flow and utilization of the current layout, including rack configuration, slotting/pick philosophy, receiving, putaway, replenishment, inventory management and packing and shipping.
 Include seasonal peak trends and a thorough volume analysis of inbound and outbound product flow.

 Use Your Vertical Space

 Look up and make sure you’re using all the vertical space available.
 Investigate storage media to take advantage of your clear span height.
 How much cubic feet of vertical space is not being used?
 Be sure to know how your design might impact your sprinkler layout and fire code.

 Analyze Your Department Space

 Identify functions that do not require high ceilings in areas where lower stacking heights are dictated by the clear height.
 We often see unused overhead space where large departments like packing and shipping are performed.

 If you have multiple locations for storing the same item, consider combining them to create better warehouse space utilization.
 This can be done during the putaway process and as a standalone function.